JacquesCloete/sport/README.md

 # rl-safety-filters
 Code for Jacques' "RL Safety Filters" mini-project.

-We plan to eventually implement the RL algorithms within the [OmniSafe](https://www.omnisafe.ai/en/latest/) framework.
+We may eventually implement the RL algorithms within the [OmniSafe](https://www.omnisafe.ai/en/latest/) framework.
 Jacques has made a [fork](https://github.com/JacquesCloete/omnisafe) of the Omnisafe library for this.

 ## Setup and Installation